lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 *if changing components together then should be merged* *drive modularity through things that change at the same time*

-# Decoupled in Space and Time

-*decoupled in space and time*
-*Isolation Drives Simpler Deployment*

 # Strangler Pattern

 *strangler pattern*